+Intern: Evaluator:

-Intern Evaluator: Title of Presentation: Date: RATI E THE INTERN'S PERFORMANCE USING THE FOLLOWING SCALE: 5 Demonstrates superior level of performance.
-Far exceeds expectations and clearly displays superior skill.
-4 Demonstrates advanced level of performance.
-These ratings reflect advanced skill that exceed expectations.
-3 Meets expectations for intermediate level of performance.
-Meeting expectations by displaying intermediate skill.
-2 Below expected level of performance.
-This indicates that performance is consistent with a novice and this is an area for more focused work.
-1 Significantly below expected level of performance.
-These ratings reflect performance significantly below expectations and may require formal remediation in this area.
-N/A No basis for rating.
+Title of Presentation: Date:

+RATE THE INTERN'S PERFORMANCE USING THE FOLLOWING SCALE:

+- 5 Demonstrates superior level of performance.
+Far exceeds expectations and clearly displays superior skill. - 4 Demonstrates advanced level of performance.
+These ratings reflect advanced skill that exceeds expectations. - 3 Meets expectations for intermediate level of performance.
+Meeting expectations by displaying intermediate skill. - 2 Below expected level of performance.
+This indicates that performance is consistent with a novice and this is an area for more focused work. - 1 Significantly below expected level of performance.
+These ratings reflect performance significantly below expectations and may require formal remediation in this area. - N/A No basis for rating.

 A passing grade for this presentation is a score of "3."

-Please e rate the intern's performance using the above scale: : Ident tifies, applies, and integrates research/literature relevant to the clinical case : Clean rly introduces presenting problem, clinical question, and/or goal of case conference : Prov ides overview of case or problem to be discussed : Prov ides relevant background information of the case : Artic culates treatment goals : Ident tifies clinical diagnoses, including review of any assessments used to come to this decision : Revi ews course of treatment, including overview of interventions and justification : Prov ides case conceptualization based on one or more identified theoretical orientations : Artic culates how the patient's visible or invisible diversity variables impacts their treatment : Prese ents conclusions of the case and suggests areas for further study : Self identifies areas for growth : Rece ptive to feedback : Over rall communication/interpersonal skills
+Please rate intern performance using the above scale: